mikedilger/mosaic-spec/docs/rationale.md

 The most significant bit of timestamps is set to 0 in case software interprets it as a signed integer, to preserve sorting.

 ---

+## Big Endian Reverse Timestamp

+We prefix the record Id with a big-endian encoded timestamp in reverse time order.
+If software sorts events by ID in a lexographic (or simple binary form), they will sort in reverse time order.

+---